pfolus/sql_checkpoint_task/README.md

 Write `save_to_csv` method in AddressBook that saves all addresses in address book to a .csv file named `list_name`.csv

 ## 3rd part - user interface
+### main menu
+* `1.
+Create new address book` - asks for address book name and creates a new one, starts Address book menu.
+* `2.
+Open address book from file` - asks for address book name, loads address book from file, starts Address book menu
+* `0.
+Exit` - closes the program

+### address book menu
+* `1.
+List addresses` - displays all addresses
+* `2.
+Add a new address` - asks for a new address data and adds it to the address book
+* `3.
+Remove an address` - asks which address should be removed and removes it
+* `4.
+Search for an address` - asks for a search phrase and than displays all matching addresses
+* `5.
+Save this address book` - saves address book to a file named `name`.csv
+* `0.
+Back to main menu` - moves back to main menu